nubomedia/developer-guidelines/docs/paas/paas-gui.md

 When all values have been entered, click on the ```Create App```button below.
 Your request will be forwarded to the PaaS Manager and you will be directed the a view similar to the image below, which shows you the status to the creation process. ```Status``` gives you the status of the process.
 You might want to reload this page incase you see no update to the status field.
 The ```Load log``` button shows you the real time process status from NUBOMEDIA PaaS.

 ![PaaS Manager Gui - Start View](../img/deployed application.png)
-*PaaS Manager - Create App - Creatiion status View*
+*PaaS Manager - Create App - Creation status View*

 Once the Status = RUNNING, your application has been successfully deployed, and it is running on the PaaS.
 Click on  ```Applications``` -> ```app ID``` of your application.
 You should see the ```route`` under which your application is `reachable from the browser.